 As a small business owner, paying close attention to your finances is vital to the survival and growth of your company.
-You can handle much of your accounting program on your own with some time and resources.
+You can handle much of your accounting on your own with some time and resources.
 But when you look at your books and feel lost, it might be time to call an expert.

 Understanding when to use a financial professional can save you time and money.
 Knowing what kind of professional you need is equally important.
 Usually, it comes down to satisfying one of these needs: bookkeeping vs. accounting.